-But with so many applicants and so little time, shortlisting accurately and consistently is a difficult task.
+But with so many applicants and so little time, shortlisting accurately and consistently is a difficult task for many hiring teams.
 That’s why the best companies turn to tools like Toggl Hire.
 They use skills tests to screen candidates on their actual knowledge and abilities to create a shortlist of high-quality talent.

-If you want to speed up your recruitment process while improving the quality of your candidates, why not check out Toggl Hire right now by signing up for your free account?
+If you want to speed up your recruitment process while improving the quality of your candidates, check out Toggl Hire right now by signing up for your free account.

 Elizabeth is an experienced entrepreneur and content marketer.
 She has nine years of experience helping grow businesses and has experienced first-hand the impact of skills-based hiring in today's global, digital world.